 - what the experience closely resembles;

-- settings in which it very well may be utilized;
+- settings in which it fits well according to its utilization;

 - who your target audience is; and who it isn’t?

 While the particulars of a patent application are important, begin with a general description.
 This gives your patent application a broad reach rather than categorizing you into an overly specific vertical.
 For example, if you invented a new aerodynamic fabric with which you are designing shorts, patenting “aerodynamic running shorts” would not cover future uses of your fabric, such as shirts or jackets.
 The patent should be for aerodynamic material, and possible uses for it, e.g. shorts running.